-This class will familiarize students with and examine students on the legal aspects on Use of Force in Law Enforcement and Firearms Usage.
-Topics of lecture will include the laws governing use of force, including authorized use of deadly force by police officers.
-Students should develop a fluid understanding of the use of force continuum.
+This class will familiarize students with and examine students the legal aspects of Use of Force in Law Enforcement and Firearms Usage.
+Topics of lecture will include the laws governing Use of Force, including authorized Use of Deadly Force by peace officers.

+Students should develop a fluid understanding of the Use of Force Continuum.
 Students will then be given instruction on the use and operations of the handgun and then be taken to the range and instructed in the different methods of shooting positions until the students can complete a certified shooting course.
 Completion of this course is a P.O.S.T. requirement for licensure in the state of Minnesota.
-(Prerequisites: CRJU 1305 or LAWE 1105).
+(Prerequisite: LAWE 1105 or LAWE 1112.)